mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 # Convolutional Networks

-Convolutional neural networks (CNN) are designed to use convolution operation instead of full matrix multiplication to reflect the spatial structure of the input in deeper latent representations.
+Convolutional neural networks (CNN) are designed to use convolution operation instead of full matrix multiplication to reflect the spatial structure of the input in deeper feature representations.
 CNNs are dedicated for processing grid-like data, such as 1D sequences or 2D images.
 Thus they have become very popular in modern Computer vision and NLP applications.

 ## §9.1 Convolution Operation